Masniper/simplefolio-next/README.md

    ```
 5. Open [http://localhost:3000](http://localhost:3000) in your browser to see the portfolio.

-## ✨ Customization

-1. **Edit Portfolio Data:**
-   Update `src/constants/userData.json` to modify portfolio content, such as metadata, hero section, about section, projects, contact info, and footer.

-2. **Change Styles:**
-   Modify SCSS files in `src/styles/` to customize the look and feel of the portfolio.

-3. **Add or Remove Sections:**
-   Edit the `sections` array in `src/app/page.tsx` to add or remove sections dynamically.

 ## 🌟 Inspiration

-This project was inspired by [Simplefolio](https://github.com/cobiwave/simplefolio), a clean and minimal portfolio template.
-I built this version with modern tools like Next.js, TypeScript, and SCSS to enhance performance, scalability, and customization.
+This project is inspired by [Simplefolio](https://github.com/cobiwave/simplefolio) and enhanced with modern tools like Next.js, TypeScript, and SCSS for performance, scalability, and customization.

 ## 📜 License